“Cracker Jacks and crimson! Why do you have to be so mean?” Scarlett Lee cried. “It’s Christmas! Why can’t everyone just love each other?”

 “It turned out to be a wonderful Christmas,” Scarlett said to Snowflake.
 “Thank you for visiting us!
 Come again anytime.”

-She curled up on the couch next to him and fell asleep in his arms.
+She curled up beside him on the couch and drifted to sleep with her hand resting on his arm.
 By morning, she woke up to find him waddling to the front door.
-She was so sad to see him leave already.

 “I’m so glad that I could spread some snowy love at Christmas!”
 Snowflake said.